saswataroy1987/Orthogonality-Constraint-based-Approach-to-Classify-Veracity-and-Identify-Stance-Overlapping/README.md

 ## Details

 ### Details of SeNoCe folder
  * The main model is kept inside the folder "SeNoCe".
-Neural network model is written in "rumour_Loss.py".
+Neural network model is written in "neural_net.py".
- * Execute "trainTestModel_Fast.py" file inside this folder.
+ * Execute "main_model.py" file inside this folder to initiate the process.
  * Results and required files will be saved under "repo_Fast" folder.
- * Then Execute "resCal.py" file to get the Accuracy and Macro F score.
+ * Then Execute "calculate_acc_marcroF.py" file to get the Accuracy and Macro F score.
  * Use hyperopt to tune the hyperparameters of the provided model.

 ### Details of SeNoCe~(A-FeAg) folder